MaxHenneberg/agata/README.md

 - In "" is the name of the Postman request and in parentheses is the API to use.
 Unless otherwise specified, no further changes are required to the prebuilt requests in terms of their bodies.
 - The URLs used in the requests are matched to the provided configuration, but the IDs must be changed as needed.
 - The first time a request to a node is started, it might take longer than usual.
-- With the GET-Requests in the folders further information can be requested at any time
+- With the GET requests in the folders further information can be requested at any time
-- Everything that is done here via the copied IDs could be read by machine and passed via the respective endpoints if a software integrates our API
+- Everything that is done via the copied IDs could be done automatically and passed via the respective endpoints if a software integrates our API

 After each final step of the groups below, it might be helpful to look at the change in tracking.
 Use "Get tracking state" with the corresponding ID as URL path variable.

 **Buyer assigns the LCL company (folder "Assign LCL company")**
 - "Propose LCL assignment" (LCL company): Initiates a proposal to the buyer with the data received off-chain from the customer.
-Then copy the Id of the created proposal from linearId.id in the response.
+Then copy the ID of the created proposal from linearId.id in the response.
 - "Accept LCL assignment" (Buyer): Use the copied ID from the previous step as URL path variable for the proposal id.
 This way the customer accepts the created agreement.
 Copy linearId.id (the ID of this assignment) and trackingStateId.id (the ID of the related tracking) from the response to a text document for further use.

 **LCL company requests a container from the shipping line (folder "Request container")**